WeblateOrg/weblate/docs/devel/reporting.rst

 .. literalinclude:: reporting-example.rst
     :language: rst

-It can be useful if you pay your translators based on amount of work, it gives you various stats on translators work.
+This can be useful if you pay your translators based on the amount of work done, as it grants various statistics to that effect.

-All stats are available in three variants:
+All stats are available in four variants:

 `Total`
    Overall number of edited strings.
 `New`
-   Newly translated strings which didn't have translation before.
+   Newly translated strings which didn't have a translation before.
 `Approved`
-   Count for string approvals in review workflow (see :ref:`reviews`).
+   Tally of string approvals in the review workflow (see :ref:`reviews`).
 `Edited`
-   Edited strings which had translation before.
+   Edited strings which had a translation before.

 The following metrics are available for each: